trajilovicBoris/Portfolio/README.md

 ---

-### 🧠 Fun Fact
+### 🧠 Words of Wisdom
-> “Tests don’t just find bugs — they define confidence.”
-> — Boris Trajilovic, Test Automation Engineer
+> -“But it works on my machine.”
+> -"Send me the Link"
+> -//localhost:8080
+> — Me, trying to test the new webpage

 ---

-⭐️ **If you like this project, give it a star!**